wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 #### expanded

-7.&emsp;I will go with you to the Holy One, and through my perception He [the Holy One] can bridge the little gap.
+7. I will go with you to the Holy One, and through my perception He [the Holy One] can bridge the little gap.
 <sup>2</sup>Your gratitude to your brother is the only gift I want.
 <sup>3</sup>I will bring it [your gratitude] to God for you, knowing that to know your brother <em>is</em> to know God.
 <sup>4</sup>If you are grateful to your brother, you are grateful to God for what He [God] created.